AnubhavGupta3377/Text-Classification-Models-Pytorch/README.md

 python train.py <path_to_training_file> <path_to_test_file>

 ## Model Performance
-All the models were run on a 14GB machine with 2 Cores and one NVIDIA Tesla K80 GPU.
+- All the models were run on a 14GB machine with 2 Cores and one NVIDIA Tesla K80 GPU.
+- Runtime in the table below includes the time to load and process the data and running the model.
+- Model parameters are not tuned.
+So, better performance can be achieved by some parameter tuning.

 <table>
   <tr>
     <td>Model</td>